 Third, there was a nexus between the harm that was caused and the mistake that was made.
 In other words, the mistake causes injury or death.
 In many nurse malpractice cases, this is a real issue.
 This is particularly true when we have the nurse dead to rights on negligence.
 So they argue, “It would have happened anyway.”

 In Maryland, we usually will need a medical doctor to make our case and refute the argument, if it is made, that the harm would have occurred even if the negligence had not.

 Do You Need a Nurse to Testify Against a Nurse to Bring a Viable Claim?

 Can a doctor provide that same expert testimony?
 In other words, can the plaintiff’s counsel use a doctor instead of a nurse to offer opinions on the appropriate nursing standards and whether the nurse complied with those nursing standards in this case?

 You would think Maryland law would be settled on this point.
 But it is not.
 If you read Maryland law, you get the feeling that our appellate courts are not getting bogged down in labels.
 A doctor has the requisite training and experience to comment on a nurse’s standard of care, it would seem that they would be allowed to provide the testimony.

-The court's rationale was that nursing is a unique profession that is readily distinguishable from a medical doctor.
+The court’s rationale was that nursing is a unique profession readily distinguishable from a medical doctor.
 The court was also concerned that a doctor would raise the bar too high on what should reasonably be expected of a nurse.

 How would a Maryland court have ruled in this case?
 The ultimate answer is that we do not know.
 Accordingly, plaintiffs’ malpractice lawyers are best served by playing it safe and naming a nurse to testify on the nursing standard of care.